WHAT IS A NATURAL RESOURCE CENTER?

 Efforts to form a combined NRC in Salida began more than 12 years ago.
 The vision for the campus is a combined location for all of the public resource management agencies currently located in Salida.
 After an extensive feasibility, impact and site selection study completed in 2006, the Vandaveer Ranch emerged as the only possible site for a natural resource center.

 Because of federal leasing requirements and restrictions, the project could not begin until the U.S. Forest Service went through their competitive selection process for a new building in southern Chaffee County.
 In August of 2009 with Resolution 209-44, the City Council and the Board of County Commissioners of Chaffee County affirmed their support for the location of an NRC at the Vandaveer site through a Memorandum of Understanding (“MOU”).
-Each entity pledged $10,000 towards efforts to realize development of the project.
 The MOU and the City’s resolution forming the NRC Board clearly state recognition of the anticipated economic benefits the project will bring to both the City and County.

 In anticipation of the upcoming US Forest Service selection process the Salida City Council, by Resolution 2009-56, created a Colorado not-for-profit in 2009 called the Salida Natural Resource Center Development Corporation (“NRC Board”).